davidlday/bookworm-blog/_posts/2015-01-19-know-your-markets-pt1.md

 This was an interesting byproduct of trying to figure out POV.
 I was able to see how much of a story was spent in dialogue, dialogue being anything between double quotes.
 Not 100% accurate, and it doesn't account for dialogue written in non-standard ways or quoted words that aren't dialogue, but it's good enough for a discussion.

 It looks like 25% is the tipping point.
 Beyond that is likely too much unless the overabundance of dialogue directly contributes to the artistic aspects of the story.
-Here are a couple of examples:
+Some examples:

 * [Writing on the Wall](http://dailysciencefiction.com/science-fiction/robots-and-computers/vaughan-stanger/writing-on-the-wall) by Vaughn Stanger
 * [Crisis on Titan](http://dailysciencefiction.com/science-fiction/future-societies/powers-smith/crisis-on-titan) by Powers-Smith